Rohit-Mondal-46/Rohit-Mondal-46/README.md

 ## 🚀 About Me
-- 🌱 I’m currently learning Backend With Node.js.
+- 🌱 I’m currently learning TypeScript to add type safety to my projects.
-- 👯 I’m looking to collaborate on Open source projects, ideas.
+- 👯 I’m looking to collaborate on Open-source projects, ideas.
 - 💬 Ask me about Web Development.
 - 📫 How to reach me: rohitmondal0046@gmail.com.